dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 module, provides similar functionality to the *java.io* package in Java.
 See :doc:`standard-io`, for details about the Standard-IO module in Dylan.

-`Concepts`_ discusses the basic concepts involved in streaming over data.
-`Stream classes`_ describes the different classes of stream available, and how to create them, and `Reading from and writing to streams`_ describes how to read from and write to them.
+`Concepts`_ discusses the basic concepts and terminology involved in streaming over data.  `Stream classes`_ describes the different classes of stream available, and how to create them, and `Reading from and writing to streams`_ describes how to read from and write to them.

 More specialized subjects are covered next: `Locking streams`_ discusses locking streams while they are in use; `Using buffered streams`_ describes